-If you have a long purchase cycle and your prospects visit your website several times, you should personalize your website to prospective buyers so they receive relevant content and messaging at each stage of the marketing or purchase funnel.
+Suppose you have a long purchase cycle and your prospects visit your website several times.
+In that case, you should personalize your website to prospective buyers so they receive relevant content and messaging at each stage of the marketing or purchase funnel.

 Determine which services customers are most likely to want at each stage of the buying cycle.
 Then, based on their purchasing cycle, these customers should be segmented: